• Recipes

 Prepare the cloves: Remove the tiny seed at the end of the clove.
 This is too strong of a flavor.
 The flavor will still perfume the sauce, but just the right amount with the ends removed.

-Placing cloves in half onion for bechamel sauce
+placing cloves in half onion for bechamel sauce

-Place onion in bechamel sauce to flavor the sauce
+place onion in bechamel sauce to flavor the sauce

 For the nutmeg, if you can, use fresh nutmeg and grate it over a Microplane.

-Grating nutmeg into bechamel sauce
+grating nutmeg into bechamel sauce

 How To Use